Sparse multidimensional structures written in Rust

 A generalization of the Compressed Sparse Column (CSC) and Compressed Sparse Row (CSR) formats for N-dimensions.
 Since all data is compressed line-by-line, this nomenclature came naturally.

 Basically, three indexed storage are needed, one for the data itself, one for the line index of each data and one to indicate the number of non-zero elements of each line.
-Here, each line can also be interpreted as the innermost dimension or the right most dimension.
+Here, each line can also be interpreted as the innermost dimension or the rightmost dimension.

 use ndsparse::csl::CslArray;